 Clinical and Molecular Correlates of Severe Infant Disease

 Among infant cases, 31 (44.3%) required ICU admission due to risks of clinical decompensation, mental status changes or escalating respiratory support.
-Leukocytosis, thrombocytosis and normal neutrophil counts (ANC) were significantly correlated with reduced odds of ICU admission (Table 1).
+Leukocytosis, thrombocytosis and absolute neutrophil counts (ANC) were significantly correlated with reduced odds of ICU admission (Table 1).
 In line with this, neutropenia and leukopenia were associated with significantly higher odds of ICU admission (Table 1).
-Meningitis was documented in 18 out of 70 (25.7%) infants, no hematological parameters were significantly associated with meningitis after multiple testing corrections (Table S6).
+Meningitis was documented in 18 out of 70 (25.7%) infants.
+No hematological parameters were significantly associated with meningitis after multiple testing corrections (Table S6).
 Infants and older patients exhibited similar clinical vitals with no significant differences in laboratory parameters on admission (Table 1).
 CC17 was significantly associated with infant infection (OR: 120.0, 95 % CI: 5.92 ;2434.31, p-value= 0.0018, Figure S3) and although rib, pi2b, srr2, sip.3a, hgva, and fbsB genes were more common in infant disease, these associations were not statistically significant after adjusting for population structure.
 Among infants, none of the virulence factors we evaluated were associated with ICU admission, meningitis, or abnormal hematological parameters (Tables S6–S11).
 Furthermore, ICU admission (χ2 = 6.58, p = 0.25), meningitis (χ2 = 3.91, p = 0.56), neutropenia (χ2 = 6.09, p = 0.30), leukopenia (χ2 = 8.72, p = 0.12), and leukocytosis (χ2 = 3.75, p = 0.59) were not significantly correlated with any clonal complex (Figure S3).

 Bacteriological Similarities Between VLOD and LOD

 The pilus island PI-2A1 gene was associated with reduced odds of LOD by 0.60 times compared with VLOD (95% CI: 0.42 - 0.85, p = 0.002).
-We also evaluated the association between PI-2A1 and continuous age among infants to account for the 3-month cut-off for LOD, and found the effect remained similar.
+We also evaluated the association between PI-2A1 and continuous age among infants to account for the 3-month cut-off for LOD, and found the effect remained similar (Table S13).
 No other virulence factors we investigated showed significant difference between LOD and VLOD isolates, reflecting the similarities in their strain distributions (Table S2).

 The similarity of GBS strains causing LOD and VLOD suggests similar acquisition routes.
 Two cases of VLOD in twins we report offer insights into possible VLOD routes of acquisition.
 These infants presented with fever and seizures 107 days after birth.
 One twin was diagnosed with meningitis and admitted to the ICU while the other, without meningitis, remained in the inpatient unit.
 Isolates from both twins were identified as the CC23/cpsIa strain, with only 5 SNPs distinguishing them across their entire genomes.
 (Figure S1) Although their mother had negative GBS screening results, the genetic similarity of the isolates suggests a shared source of infection.
 While early intestinal colonization could explain the infections, simultaneous acquisition from an external source, such as community or enteral transmission, seems more plausible, similar to previously reported LOD twins.[16]
 There were no statistical differences between LOD and VLOD pertaining to odds of ICU admission, meningitis or other hematological indices (Table S6).